Purdue-SoCET/aihw-design-logs/Fall-2025/saandiya-kpsmohan/week6.md

 - Me and Nikhil met with Vinay to go over the design and confirmed its compatible with the current systolic array.
 - We planned to use valid-ready handshake protocol for our design because it is what used in industry.
 - Upon discussing with Vinay, systolic array needs to be modified to add a valid/ready signal for psum outputs.
+- Me, Jing and Nikhil also decided to load weights into the systolic array using the vector core.
+- Hence, in the stsys.st instruction, the imm field corresponds to loading the weight: 1 - weight, 0 - inputs.
+- We also have a fifo to keep track of the destination registers of the psum.
+This will be popped everytime psum is being sent to the WB buffer so that it knows which register to store the result in.

 ## Next Steps
 - Planning to get RTL verfied on Sunday meeting and start coding GSAU.